mystickev/EmlRipper/README.md

 * Body Analysis: Converts HTML to text, lists URLs, and checks for phishing keywords.
 * Phishing Detection: Flags emails with predefined phishing keywords.

-Also trying out the detection of mostly used phishing keywords inside the email body and flagging them as potential (indicators of phishing)IOPs
+Also trying out the detection of mostly used phishing keywords inside the email body and flagging them as potential (Indicators Of Phishing)IOPs.

 Requires Ruby environment and specific gems.
 Run ```bundle install``` in the tool directory to install the gems required.